Wamski/Wamski/README.md

 - Boss:
   - Locomotion
   - Animation Manager
-- Fixes:
+- Update Log:
+  - (02/06/25) New Boss Arena: A floating island in a foggy green environment.
-  - Enemy Targeting now allows the player to be able to switch between 2 or more enemies.
-(01/26/25)
+  - (01/26/25) Enemy Targeting now allows the player to be able to switch between 2 or more enemies.

 ---